Maxwell–Boltzmann statistics: Derivation

+Therefore, the Maxwell–Boltzmann speed distribution is:

 Applicability

 Maxwell–Boltzmann statistics is used to derive the Maxwell–Boltzmann distribution of an ideal gas.
 However, it can also be used to extend that distribution to particles with a different energy–momentum relation, such as relativistic particles (resulting in Maxwell–Jüttner distribution), and to other than three-dimensional spaces.

 Maxwell–Boltzmann statistics is often described as the statistics of "distinguishable" classical particles.
 In other words, the configuration of particle A in state 1 and particle B in state 2 is different from the case in which particle B is in state 1 and particle A is in state 2.
 This assumption leads to the proper (Boltzmann) statistics of particles in the energy states, but yields non-physical results for the entropy, as embodied in the Gibbs paradox.

 At the same time, there are no real particles that have the characteristics required by Maxwell–Boltzmann statistics.
 Indeed, the Gibbs paradox is resolved if we treat all particles of a certain type (e.g., electrons, protons, etc.) as principally indistinguishable.
 Once this assumption is made, the particle statistics change.
 The change in entropy in the entropy of mixing example may be viewed as an example of a non-extensive entropy resulting from the distinguishability of the two types of particles being mixed.

-Quantum particles are either bosons (following instead Bose–Einstein statistics) or fermions (subject to the Pauli exclusion principle, following instead Fermi–Dirac statistics).
+Quantum particles are either bosons (following Bose–Einstein statistics) or fermions (subject to the Pauli exclusion principle, following instead Fermi–Dirac statistics).
 Both of these quantum statistics approach the Maxwell–Boltzmann statistics in the limit of high temperature and low particle density.